 Hiya everyone!
-This is Lindsay again from over at That’s Low Carb and today we are bringing you a family favorite and a recipe my husband goes ga-ga over, Biscuits and Gravy!
+This is Lindsay again from over at That's Low Carb and today we are bringing you a family favorite and a recipe my husband goes ga-ga over, Keto Biscuits and Low Carb Gravy!

 This is a recipe that we haven't made in a while.
 Not sure if it's the crisp mornings or the fireplace roaring that has me craving comfort foods but we are craving some comfort foods!